Updated for 2007

 Their spot in the garden has to be a sunny one.

 Some sources recommend avoiding use of the same ground for cucurbits (cukes, melons, squash) more often than once every two or even three years, owing to possible soil-borne diseases.
-We will rotate our plantings on a two-year basis and hope for the best.
+Our advice, given elsewhere on this site, is a four-year, four-bed-types (Brassicas, Solanaceae, corn, and “miscellaneous”—or a five-year plan if you have a potato bed) rotation plan, to avoid just such problems (Brassicas are the highest disease risk).

 Growing

-Cucumbers, as noted, require a lot of water, constantly available, but need to be encouraged to send down deep roots.
-If you have prepared the soil well, as described above, give them a really heavy soaking every few days--one source says once a week--but take care that the soil around them stays moist for a good ways down (a good soil-moisture meter is, like a good soil-temperature gauge, an invaluable tool).
+Cucumbers, as noted, require a lot of water, constantly available—they do not like irregular watering—but need to be encouraged to send down deep roots.
+If you have prepared the soil well, as described above, give them a really heavy soaking every few days—one source says once a week—but take care that the soil around them stays moist for a good ways down (a good soil-moisture meter is, like a good soil-temperature gauge, an invaluable tool).
+And don’t overhead water: run soaker hoses or use a drip system.

 Keep cucumbers as weed-free as possible, but take care: do not hoe deeper than at most an inch or you will likely cut some feeder roots.